snapwich/fun-hooks/README.md

 doesn't seem to be the case, but will probably change as Proxies are further optimized).

 ### Footprint
-Since this hooking library is written for Browsers first (as opposed to many in NPM which are expected to run in a Node environment) the footprint and API is being kept as slim as possible.
+Since this hooking library is written for Browsers first the footprint and API is kept as slim as possible.

 ### Code readability
 Currently parts of this library are not very readable.
 Since much of the code is dynamically generated (using